 Leading in with a positive comment disarms them and makes the ready to listen to the other things you have to say.

 Then, give your suggestion for improvement.
 It’s useful to ask your student what they think could be improved before launching into your own comments.
 This helps the child to feel at ease and that you are having a conversation as opposed to telling them off.

 If your student feels a little surprised by the comments, you can soften the blow with another compliment.
 I find that offering a compliment related to the same area as the critique can steer the student in the right direction in future.
 What you’re saying is ‘less of this and more of this’.

 Essentially: sandwich the poop between praise.

 This technique provides a great solution with positive reinforcement outweighing criticism.
 It helps the student to feel that they are valued while still reflecting on areas for improvement.

 This is also an effective technique when you need to speak to a child’s parents.
-Sometimes parents can find it difficult to hear criticism of their children.
+Many of us know that some parents can find it difficult to hear criticism of their children.
 A poop sandwich assures parents that you are treating their child fairly which can actually make them take the criticism more seriously.
-If your criticism is related to behaviour this can help you secure an ally while addressing the issue.
+If your criticism is related to behaviour, this can help you secure an ally while addressing the issue.

 When it comes to work standards, both teachers and parents can unwittingly put pressure on a child that causes anxiety.
 Overly critical parents can be extremely damaging to a child so, as teachers, we need to make sure we’re not encouraging criticism when we speak to a child’s parents.
 By communicating with parents in this way, we provide things for them to be proud of too!
 This can help all involved to not become overly focused on the negative and to encourage growth.